-Garrett Kell is the senior pastor of the Del Ray Baptist Church, Alexandria, VA.
-Garrett grew up in Berkeley Springs, WV.
-He attended Virginia Tech where he came to know the Lord through the witness of a friend and the ministry of Campus Crusade for Christ.
-Garrett served as the evangelism pastor at Denton Bible Church in Denton, TX.
+Garrett Kell is the lead pastor of the Del Ray Baptist Church, Alexandria, VA.
+Garrett grew up in Berkeley Springs, WV, and attended Virginia Tech, where he came to know the Lord, through the witness of a friend and the ministry of Campus Crusade for Christ.
+Later, Garrett served as the evangelism pastor at Denton Bible Church in Denton, TX.
 While there, Garrett earned his ThM from Dallas Theological Seminary.
 Garrett then served as the senior pastor at Graham Bible Church in Graham, TX for seven years.
 He later spent time on staff with Capitol Hill Baptist Church who helped place him with Del Ray Baptist Church.
-He is married to Carrie and together they have they have three children, Eden, Haddon and Phoebe.
+Garrett and his wife Carrie have four children, Eden, Haddon, Phoebe and Graham.
 Garrett enjoys hanging out with his family, watching sports and occasionally doing some type of exercise.